 Route 1 M62/56 to Llandudno / Conwy

-This route started many years ago to break the journey up, but as we find more you have to pick and choose what to see or it would take ages.
+This route started many years ago to break up the journey, but as we find more places you have to pick and choose what to see or it would take ages.

 Let’s start with Llandudno.